Polycademy/Console-Setup/README.md

 Follow the instructions here (https://help.github.com/articles/generating-ssh-keys) to create an `id_rsa` and `id_rsa.pub`.

+Send the public key to wherever you want to access.
+It's public!

 Once you've added your keys to your `ssh-agent`, you can show your currently added keys:

 ```